Fieudi/RSS-feed-reader/README.md

 # Project Overview
-In this project, it include web-based application that reads RSS feeds.
+In this project, it includes web-based application that reads RSS feeds.
 It also contains [Jasmine](https://jasmine.github.io/) code to do Javascript test.

 ## what in Jasmine
 It contains four test suites to test if function works in the project.<br />